 It enables four types of test automation on a single web platform – Mobile Functional & Performance testing and Web-based Functional & Performance testing.

-It is a load testing tool for the web and mobile applications.
-It is easy to use and cost effective.
+It is a load testing tool for web and mobile applications.
+It is easy to use and cost-effective.
 It is ideal to check performance under excessive traffic or usage.

-It is used for end-to-end performance and load testing of mobile apps, websites, and API.
+It is used for end-to-end performance and load testing of mobile apps, websites, and APIs.
 It is JMeter compatible and can simulate up to 1 million users.

-It is a widely used vulnerability scanner which can detect vulnerabilities, misconfigurations and missing patches in a range of devices, firewalls, virtualized systems, cloud infrastructure etc. You can use it to detect threats like viruses, malware, backdoors and web services linking to malicious content.
+It is a widely used vulnerability scanner that can detect vulnerabilities, misconfiguration, and missing patches in a range of devices, firewalls, virtualized systems, cloud infrastructure, etc. You can use it to detect threats like viruses, malware, backdoors, and web services linking to malicious content.

 6. Jenkins Dev@Cloud